shunty-gh/Excel-DNA.github.io/docs/guides-advanced/user-settings-and-the-xllconfig-file.md

 title: "User Settings and the .xll.config File"
 ---

+**NOTE:** The details below are applicable only to add-ins targeting .NET Framework 4.x.
+With .NET 6, the XML-based config files are no longer automatically loaded.
+Additionally, the `System.Configuration.ConfigurationManager` has limited backward compatibility.
+It is recommended to use [Microsoft.Extensions.Configuration](https://learn.microsoft.com/en-us/dotnet/core/extensions/configuration) and related libraries to use `AppSettings.json` or XML-based configuration files.

 ## Basic Usage

 1. Make a file called `<TheAddInName>.xll.config` with this in: